 The Celebrity Infinity is not an ice breaker ship.
 In fact, there was an ice pilot onboard whose job is to monitor the wind, currents, icebergs, and any other factors to make sure our ship stays at a safe distance from any ice floes or icebergs that could cause damage to the hull.

-I left our cabin curtain open to keep an eye out for icebergs which would be an indicator that we were getting close to the white continent.
+I left our cabin curtain open in hopes of spotting icebergs.
+Seeing them would be an indicator that we were finally getting close to the white continent.
 We were not scheduled to arrive in Schollart Channel, Antartica until 11 AM.
 We pretty much held to this schedule.
 Around 10:30 AM, I looked out of our balcony door and saw my first iceberg of this trip!
 Shortly after, I began to see groups of penguins darting in and out of the water at lightning speed as they swam.
 I then saw whales surfacing and blowing water out of their blowholes.
 Keep in mind, however, that this was no National Geographic show or wildlife documentary.
 The animals I saw were far away.
 You could not see much detail without binoculars or the zoom of your camera.
 Furthermore, you had to be really quick to spot an animal.
 They were definitely not hanging around to pose for pictures.

 "An iceberg!
 We must be getting close!"